Search This Blog

 The People of Linden Villa, Marlow

-Linden Villa was the left hand portion of the left side brick property in this photograph.
+Linden Villa alias Linden House was the left hand portion of the left side brick property in this photograph.
 Now knocked into the home next door.
 Situated Wycombe Road.
+It was an 8 room residence.
+Note: there was also a Linden Villa in Station Road in the late 1800s.

 The first certain residents of the house were Harry and Rosa Calcutt and their children who lived there in 1880.
 Rosa's father was George Cannon the Marlow bookseller/stationer/chemist.
 Amongst his large property holdings was Linden Villa.
 He may well have built it.
 Following his death in 1882 all of his property was sold off.
 Harry and Rosa had just moved back to Little Marlow village anyway, where Harry farmed at Westhorpe Farm.
 Rosa however continued to run her father's shop in the High Street as a printers, stationers, circulating library and music sellers [Calcutt and Elgie].
 On these premises Rosa had grown up.